(Continued from the previous text)

 Only by sitting here, in this place devoid of any modern atmosphere, with decorations still from before the 18th century, drinking under the dim yellow light, can one truly appreciate the long history of the traditional brewing of smoked beer.

-This experience of feeling history through wine culture is something I had with Mr. An and Mr. Jia back in China: three years ago, when we visited the ancient Gu Yue Long Shan central winery in Shaoxing, Zhejiang, and tasted 40-year-old raw yellow wine during a banquet, but it was not as profound as this time!
+I had a similar experience of feeling history through wine culture with Mr. An and Mr. Jia back in China: it was three years ago when we visited the ancient Gu Yue Long Shan central winery in Shaoxing, Zhejiang, and tasted 40-year-old raw yellow wine during a banquet, but it was not as profound as this time!

 I took the opportunity to smoke a cigarette and went to the entrance of the bar to watch the excitement.